smartcat-labs/ranger-demo/blog/integration-tests-with-ranger.md

 SELECT * FROM measurements WHERE owner = "charlie" AND sensor = "thermometer" SORT BY created DESC LIMIT 50;
 ```

-And, or course, I wanted to create automated tests for that query.
+And, of course, I wanted to create automated tests for that query.
 For the simplicity, in this example, I will test all the cases in one test method.
 If you like to do it by the book you would probably create a separate, orthogonal test for each case.

 ```java